 - red pepper flakes to bring the heat.
 This is a “spicy rigatoni” after all.

 Even more exciting than the short ingredients list: this sauce comes together in the food processor in about two minutes.
 While the pasta cooks, you just give everything a whirl until it’s nice and smooth.

 Make sure you save some pasta water from the rigatoni because this is the key to bringing it all together so the sauce doesn’t just slide off the noodles.
 And because garnishes really make your presentation pop: add some extras on top before serving.
 Finely chopped walnuts, basil chiffonade, red pepper flakes and parmesan cheese.

 Keep these ingredients stocked in your pantry and you’ll always have a simple and satisfying meal just 15 minutes away.

 - Pizza Stuffed Portabello Mushrooms

 - Greek Orzo Salad with Lemon Dijon Dressing

 - Tortellini Pasta Salad with Grilled Vegetables and Goat Cheese

-This simple tomato walnut rigatoni recipe is packed with umami flavor from parmesan cheese, walnuts and anchovies.
+This simple spicy rigatoni recipe is packed with umami flavor from parmesan cheese, walnuts and anchovies.
 It comes together in just 15 minutes!

 - Prep Time: 9 minutes